A Guide To Making Your Own Acoustic Impulse Responses

-Thankfully, what makes a piezo pickup such hot garbage is the remotely flat-sounding representation of the bowed string, making it a prime candidate for applying the complex filtering of an IR and bringing it back into tolerable territory.
+Thankfully, what makes a piezo pickup such hot garbage is the vaguely flat-sounding representation of the bowed string, making it a prime candidate for applying the complex filtering of an IR and bringing it back into tolerable territory.

 Okay so here is what I’ve tried so far in making my own recordings of acoustic impulses.
 The internet didn’t really have as many answers as I was expecting, mostly because a few companies sell their own IRs (mostly of guitar cabinets) and don’t want to give idiots like me a detailed guide on how to replicate their work.
 I did happen across a thesis describing fun ways to whack acoustic violins with a hammer and record their screams, but the mathematics of finite impulse responses and transfer functions sailed right over my head.

 I am basing most of my experimentation on a low resolution image I found of a violin in a dead room (acoustically and emotionally) being tapped with a small impulse hammer on a pendulum (I think?).

 - Find something small and rigid to use as an impulse hammer.

 I tried mostly metal utensils, including a little screwdriver and the base of a pair of tweezers.
 It needs to have just enough mass to make a clicking sound when it hits the bridge and not a dull thud.

 Things to try: teaspoon, 50c piece, small screwdriver, use your imagination